PattanJaveedKhan/TransLingua-AI-Powered-Multi-Language-Translator/README.md

 You can access the deployed application here:

 🔗 https://translingua-ai-powered-multi-language-translator-bqjtvhsnjuvtu.streamlit.app/
-he TransLingua AI-Powered Language Translator is deployed and accessible online.
+The TransLingua AI-Powered Language Translator is deployed and accessible online.
 ## Security Practices

 API keys are stored securely using environment variables